aspose-pdf/Aspose.PDF-Documentation/javascript-cpp/get-started/_index.md

 - wide variety of functions
 - toolkit used to work with PDF directly in the web browser
-- based on Aspose.PDF for .NET Lightweight
+- based on Aspose.PDF for .NET

 ## Wide variety of functions